 Motor Vehicle Accident FAQs

 In 2009, 16 people in the city of Boston were killed by car accidents1 and 364 people were killed throughout the state of Massachusetts.2 In addition to the fatalities, many more individuals were injured in car accidents as well.
-These accidents included single vehicle accidents, multiple vehicle accidents, as well as accidents with pedestrians, bicycle riders and motorcycle riders.
+These accidents included single vehicle accidents, multiple vehicle accidents, as well as accidents with pedestrians, bicycle riders, and motorcycle riders.

-The following motor vehicle accident FAQ provide general information on car crashes in Massachusetts.
+The following motor vehicle accident FAQ provides general information on car crashes in Massachusetts.
 Remember, every case is different and you should always consult with a car accident lawyer for advice on your situation: